Pattern formation in a coupled driven diffusive system: Numerical integration of the Stochastic Field Theory

 As long-range order builds up along the drive direction, the stripes become not only better defined but also increase in number.
 We find that the steady-state characteristic modulation of the CF SF, $q^*$, increases with $\Delta v$ for $\Delta v > \Delta v^*$ at fixed $\rho = 0.7, g_-=0.5$ and $g_0 = 0$.
 Notably, this behavior is analogous to and consistent with the results reported in \cite{DWRLG2}, where $q^* \sim \Delta v$ was observed in the low-density regime.
 In Fig.~\ref{fig:deltav-q}(a), we plot the dependence of $q^*$ with $\Delta v$, in the regime where perpendicular stripes are well established, i.e., for $\Delta v > \Delta v^*$.
 Panel (b) shows that the CF SF has an increasingly prominent peak along the drive direction as $\Delta v$ grows, signaling the increase of order in that direction, as observed in the FLM.
 A more detailed analysis of how $q^*$ depends on $\Delta v$ is left for future investigation.

-Finally, by fixing $\rho$ and varying the drive-dependent parameters $\Delta v$, $g_0$, and $g_-$, we uncover a wide range of regimes in the SFT, many of which have not been reported in the previous lattice-based studies.
-These regimes largely occur when $g_0 \phi_+ \gg \Delta v$.
+Finally, by fixing $\rho$ and varying the drive-dependent parameters $\Delta v$, $g_0$, and $g_-$, we uncover a wide range of regimes in Eqs.~\eqref{eq:eom-final}, many of which have not been reported in the previous lattice-based studies.
+These regimes typically occur when $|g_0 \phi_+| \gg \Delta v$.
 To (partially) understand the origin of these new regimes, we reorganize the drive-dependent terms proportional to $ \partial_x \phi_-$ in Eq.~\eqref{eq:eom-final} into the combination

-If $g_0 \phi_+ \gg \Delta v$, we see from Eq.~\eqref{eq:reorgdrive} that the flow direction of the CF is strongly dependent on the sign of $\phi_+$, facilitating the formation of vortices and complex flow patterns.
+If $|g_0 \phi_+| \gg \Delta v$, we see from Eq.~\eqref{eq:reorgdrive} that the flow direction of the CF is strongly dependent on the sign of $\phi_+$, facilitating the formation of complex flow patterns.

-Fig.~\ref{fig:mosaic} shows snapshots taken at long times $t = 10^6$ that illustrates the variety of new behaviors: regular [Fig.~\ref{fig:mosaic}(a)] and irregular [Fig.~\ref{fig:mosaic}(b)] stripes aligned \textit{with} the drive, spatio-temporal chaos [Fig.~\ref{fig:mosaic}(c)] and phase separation into bubbles modulated by shock-like envelopes [Fig.~\ref{fig:mosaic}(d)].
+Fig.~\ref{fig:mosaic} shows snapshots taken at long times $t = 10^6$ that illustrate the variety of new behaviors: regular [Fig.~\ref{fig:mosaic}(a)] and irregular [Fig.~\ref{fig:mosaic}(b)] stripes aligned \textit{with} the drive, spatio-temporal chaos [Fig.~\ref{fig:mosaic}(c)] and phase separation into bubbles modulated by shock-like envelopes [Fig.~\ref{fig:mosaic}(d)].
 Because these regimes do not appear in either the FLM or the DWRLG, we have restricted our primary analysis to parameter regions that better reflect those models.
 Nevertheless, Fig.~\ref{fig:mosaic} clearly demonstrates that even a minimal set of continuum equations can generate a remarkably rich phenomenology.
 While a systematic exploration of how each term contributes to the various steady states would be valuable, such an endeavor is computationally demanding and falls beyond the scope of this study.
 It is worth noting that similar regimes have been observed in other contexts, such as parallel stripes in the KLS model \cite{Zia2010} and spatio-temporal chaos in the active non-reciprocal Cahn-Hilliard model \cite{Marchetti2024}.